 TREK REQUIREMENTS

 Youth must be 14-years of age or 13-years of age and have completed the 8th grade to participate in the program.
+All participants must have currently passed the BSA swimmer test.
 Mature participants strongly encouraged.

 ADULT LEADERSHIP